SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 !!! tip  "Tip"

-    The `visibleIf` attribute is a powerful tool for creating conditional logic in your survey.
+    The `visibleIf` key is a powerful tool for creating conditional logic in your survey.
 By referencing input values and/or external variables, you can dynamically show or hide pages, screens, blocks, and inputs based on participant responses.
 For more information on conditional logic, see the [Conditional Logic](/advanced/#conditional-logic) documentation.

 Let's preview the disqualification logic in the Survey Builder: